wiremock/wiremock-spring-boot/README.md

 * Support for **multiple** `WireMockServer` **instances** - one per HTTP client as recommended in the WireMock documentation
 * Automatically sets Spring environment properties
 * Does not pollute Spring application context with extra beans
+* Available in `org.wiremock.integrations:wiremock-spring-boot` and standalone without transitives in `org.wiremock.integrations:wiremock-spring-boot-standalone`

 ## Credits